codecookride/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+ Explain the difference between Relational Databases and SQL.

+a relational database stores and provides access to data points that are related to one another.
+SQl is used to write queries for that database.

-- [ ] Why do tables need a `primary key`?
+ Why do tables need a primary key?

+It helps to provide access from one table to another.
+Create's a unique key for database/api to use.

-- [ ] What is the name given to a table column that references the primary key on another table.
+ What is the name given to a table column that references the primary key on another table. foreign key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+ What do we need in order to have a many to many relationship between two tables.

+an intermediary table to hold foreing keys and refernce them by primary keys

 ## Minimum Viable Product